Answers to Workers’ Compensation Questions From a Columbus Attorney

 - Can I appeal a denied workers' compensation claim?

-You are!
-When an injury occurs at work, you should immediately report the accident to your employer.
+You do!
+When an injury occurs at work, immediately report the accident to your employer.
 They are supposed to help you file the claim with the company’s Managed Care Organization (MCO).
-Reporting the claim online at ohiobwc.com is the Bureau’s preferred way of filing a claim.
+Reporting the claim on the BWC website is the Bureau’s preferred way of filing a claim.
 When you file a claim online, you will immediately receive a claim number.
 Learn more about filing a claim if you have already seen a doctor.

 Do I qualify for workers’ compensation benefits?